paschmann/rasa-ui/README.md

 ## License

-This project is licensed under the MIT License - see the [license.md](license.md) file for details
+This project is licensed under the MIT License - see the [license](license) file for details